share-secrets-safely/cli/README.md

 Like [`pass`][pass], `s3` allows to setup a vault to store secrets, and share them with your team members and tooling.
-However, it wants to be a one-stop-shop in a single binary without any dependencies, while helping users to work with the `gpg` toolchain and workaround peculiarities.
+However, it wants to be a one-stop-shop in a single binary without any dependencies except for a `gpg` installation, helping users to work with the `gpg` toolchain and workaround peculiarities.

 [![asciicast](https://asciinema.org/a/154792.png)](https://asciinema.org/a/154792)